binh234/AI-ML/004_Midjourney/README.md

 ![prompt structure](images/midjourney_advanced_prompt.png)

-In Midjourney prompts, to ensure the bot generates specific details.
-Think about the subject, medium, environment, lighting, color, mood, and composition.
+In Midjourney prompts, to ensure the bot generates specific details, think about the subject, medium, environment, lighting, color, mood, and composition.
 Anything left unsaid will be randomized.

 Advanced prompts can include one or more image URLs, multiple text phrases, and one or more parameters.
-Image URLs can be added to a prompt to influence the style and content of the finished result, and parameters can change how an image generates, such as aspect ratios, negative prompts, models, upscalers, and more.
+Image URLs can be added to a prompt to influence the style and content of the finished result, and parameters can change how an image generates, such as aspect ratios, negative prompts, models, upscaling, and more.

 ## Midjourney Parameters